TeamAuquan/Python-for-Trading/chapter5.md

 Look at a simple comprehension where we create a new dictionary with same keys and doubled values as original

 `@instructions`
-Create a new dictionary where the key is a number in the range of 0-10 and it's value is the square of the number.
+Create a new dictionary `new_dict` where the key is a number in the range of 0-10 and it's value is the square of the number.
 Print the keys
 `@hint`

 `@pre_exercise_code`